Sahani97/WebPlayground/README.md

 ```

 >  **What improvements in your codebase were introduced by using TS instead of JS?
 Name at least 3 and explain why.**
+### Improvements introduced by using TypeScript over JavaScript

+1. **Static Type Checking**: TypeScript provides compile-time type checking, allowing errors to be caught before runtime.
+This reduces runtime errors and improves code stability by ensuring correct data types are used.

+2. **Enhanced Autocompletion**: Type annotations improve autocompletion in editors, making development faster and reducing typos.
+Developers get more accurate suggestions, which is especially helpful in larger codebases.

+3. **Better Documentation and Maintainability**: Interfaces and types in TypeScript act as documentation, making the code more understandable.
+This improves maintainability, as other developers can quickly grasp the structure and purpose of code components.

 Present your findings here...